 Mascarpone (pronounced mahs-car-POH-nay) is made from only two ingredients—whole cream and citric or tartaric acid (to thicken the cream).
 That's it.
 The process to make it is so simple you can even make your own mascarpone cheese at home.

 Mascarpone should have a very smooth texture with no lumps or graininess.
 The flavor is milky and slightly sweet, sometimes with a tangy finish.
 The rich, buttery flavor comes from the fact that mascarpone has a high butterfat content (from 60 to 75 percent).
 It tends to go bad quickly, so use an open container of mascarpone within a few days.
 Marscapone can be found in most better supermarkets in the dairy or cheese section of the store.

 The closest cousins to mascarpone are English clotted cream and French creme fraiche.
 High-quality creamy ricotta (avoid ricotta with larger curds) or cream cheese can also be a substitute for mascarpone.

 Cooking With Mascarpone

 For a savory twist, add mascarpone to pasta, alone or along with a sauce, to give the pasta a rich and creamy texture.
 It can replace cream in some pasta dishes.
-You can also add it to baked pasta recipes, like lasagna, macaroni and cheese, or baked rigatoni, to make the dish rich and creamy.
+You can also add it to baked pasta recipes, like lasagna, macaroni and cheese, mascarpone and lemon pasta, or baked rigatoni, to make the dish rich and creamy.
 Use mascarpone to thicken soups, or whisk fresh herbs and garlic into mascarpone for a creamy dip.

 A simple way to enjoy mascarpone as a sweet dessert is to sprinkle cocoa powder, chocolate shavings, or sugar on top of a big dollop of it.
 It's also good with a drizzle of honey on top.
 Serve these variations on mascarpone fresh berries, figs, or simple cookies.

 More Soft Italian Cheeses